1800 870 155

 The Dying to Talk discussion starter website was designed by Palliative Care Australia (PCA) to help people to begin the conversation about how they want to be cared for and what their wishes and preferences are for their end of life.
 There is a version designed for Aboriginal and Torres Strait Islander communities, including a downloadable booklet and online card game to facilitate the conversation.

 Some LGBTI people are not in close contact with their biological family, have no children, or have children who do not accept their life decisions.
 These factors can impact on their healthcare at critical times in their life.
-The Department of Health has a LGBTI Advance Care Planning factsheet (52kb pdf).
+The Australian Department of Health has a report available in relation to palliative care for LGBTI people in Australia entitled The Exploratory Analysis of Barriers to Palliative Care: Issues Report on People who Identify as Lesbian, Gay, Bisexual, Transgender or Intersex (2019).
+The report describes recommendations for improving palliative care access and the quality of care for the LGBTI community.
+Key points on advance care planning are covered (pages 20-22), including barriers facing this group and enablers for change.

 Forms and requirements for writing advance care plans and appointing substitute decision-makers vary between and states and territories.
 Advance Care Planning Australia provides information for Australian states and territories.